tobyreid/tobyreid.github.io/_posts/2026-01-01-building-with-agentic-ai-a-defence-of-britain-story.md

 The other practical reality is token length: Copilot only has a finite context window, and it's surprisingly easy to blow it by pasting logs, huge files, or repeating the same background in every prompt.
 Being deliberate about context helped - keeping instruction files short, keeping READMEs focused on intent (not walls of prose), and asking the agent to summarize before moving on so the "working set" stayed relevant.

+## The Copilot development feedback loop (practically)

+Once the repos and guidance were in place, the main thing that made Copilot feel "agentic" was the feedback loop: give it _exactly_ the right slice of context, ask for a concrete change, let it execute, then review and iterate.

+In practice, the most reliable ways I found to steer it were:

+- **Add specific files to the conversation context**.
+If you're asking about a particular behaviour, include the relevant files rather than describing them.
+In VS Code that often means opening the file(s) and attaching them to the chat, or explicitly referencing them in the prompt (e.g. "update `useSelection.ts` and `MapPage.vue` to…").
+- **Highlight the exact lines you care about**.
+If there's a bug in a handler or a weird edge case in a composable, selecting the relevant block and asking "fix this" (or "refactor this") produces much better results than asking at a distance.
+- **Constrain the task to an executable unit of work**.
+I had the best results when the request was something like: "add a new endpoint", "make this state deep-linkable", or "change the proxy to buffer upstream responses" - rather than a broad "improve the architecture".

+With Copilot in **Agent mode**, the loop gets tighter again because it can do the mechanical steps for you:

+- open and inspect files across the workspace
+- search for usage and refactor consistently
+- run commands (tests, builds, linters) to validate changes
+- apply edits directly, then show diffs for review

+That doesn't remove the need for judgment - it just moves your time from typing to reviewing.
+The trick is to treat the agent like a fast junior engineer: be very specific about what "done" looks like, and keep the working set small enough that you can meaningfully review what it changed.

+One more practical workflow detail: I enabled **auto-approval for certain non-destructive actions** (things like read-only file inspection/search, or other operations that don't modify code).
+It helps maintain flow, but it comes with an obvious trade-off: if the agent is allowed to execute tools automatically, you should stay alert.

+This matters even more if you connect the agent to external tooling via **MCP servers** (Model Context Protocol).
+MCP is powerful, but it effectively extends the agent's reach.
+Only connect to MCP servers you trust, understand what capabilities they expose, and be cautious about granting broad permissions - especially anything that can write files, run shell commands, or access secrets.

 That "cheap + timeboxed" combination influenced the shape of the architecture: a static-ish frontend with serverless endpoints is perfect for hobby projects where you want to pay little (or nothing) when nobody's using it.

 The finished system is split into two parts: